-Appointments may be made by telephone, face to face or on-line.
-We offer a range of appointment with a variety of clinicians including pre-bookable, telephone consultations, health checks, minor surgery, and chronic disease management check-ups.
+Appointments may be made by telephone, face to face, on-line or via our app.
+We offer a range of appointments with a variety of clinicians including pre-bookable, telephone consultations, health checks, minor surgery, and chronic disease management check-ups.

 If you ring up and there are no face to face appointments available, either on the day or in advance, you will be offered one of our telephone appointments if available.
 If the Clinician feels that your problem cannot be dealt with over the phone, they will make arrangements for you to be seen in the practice.